7 Pantry Essentials for the Mediterranean Diet

 Storage: Dried legumes keep for years in airtight containers in a cool, dry pantry.
 Older beans take longer to cook but remain safe and nutritious.
 Canned beans typically last 2-3 years; once opened, they should be refrigerated and used within 3-4 days.

-Nutritional benefits: Legumes are nutritional powerhouses.
-They provide plant protein, substantial fibre (supporting digestive health, lowering cholesterol, and blood sugar control), folate, iron, magnesium, and potassium.
+Nutrition: Legumes are nutritional powerhouses.
+They provide plant protein, dietary fibre (which supports digestive health, lower cholesterol, and blood sugar), folate, iron, magnesium, and potassium.

 The fibre and protein combination promotes satiety, helping you feel full longer.
 Regular legume consumption is associated with reduced heart disease risk and healthier body weights.